Kotlang/deployment/README.md

 # Kotlang Services Deployment
 This repository contains the deployment files for the Kotlang services.
+Below deployment lets us deploy any number of services and protocols (HTTP/2, HTTP/1.1, HTTPS) behind a single load balancer.
+Thus, we can deploy multiple services with their gRpc and web proxy version together.

+Below deployment constitutes services and routing in a single node.
+We can deploy the services in multiple nodes by using a load balancer on top of nginx routing of single node.

 ## File Details
 - `docker-compose.yml` - The docker compose file for the services.
 This file is used to deploy the services on a single machine.